What Can a Pinched Nerve Lead to if Not Treated?

 Muscle Spasms

 A pinched nerve can also cause muscle spasms, especially in the arm or leg.
-You might feel a repetitive “flutter” when your arm or leg wasn’t moving.
+You might feel a repetitive “flutter” when your arm or leg isn’t moving.
 It is also possible to experience a muscle spasm that feels like a twitch.

 Restricted Range of Motion